chrisnowlin/pocket_musec/docs/DEVELOPER_SETUP.md

 ## Overview

-PocketMusec is a Python-based CLI application for AI-powered music lesson planning.
+PocketMusec is a web-based AI-powered music lesson planning application.
 This guide covers everything developers need to set up, develop, test, and contribute to the project.
+The application now features a modern web interface with comprehensive embeddings management and enhanced user experience.

 ## System Requirements